JessNah/BarcodeReader/ReadMe.md

-Kinect BarCodeReader that displays the value of the barcode when it is in view.
+BarCodeReader that displays the value of the barcode when it is in view.
 Uses the zxing library

 <img src="https://cloud.githubusercontent.com/assets/14356838/18962049/37c4edce-863d-11e6-9060-824e0a11ec75.png">